 I KNEW IF I TURNED UP SOMEONE WOULD OFFER TO HOLD MY BABY AND MY TODDLER WOULD HAPPILY PLAY WITH THE OTHER KIDS.”

 Remember, playgroups come in all shapes and sizes.
 So if you need to, try a few to find the one that suits your style and your kid, it’s such a personal experience.
-You don’t want to feel stressed about meeting new people, on the contrary, you want to feel supported and welcomed and in many instances, make friends for life!

 We’d love to hear about any positive experiences you had at your local playgroup!